dbt-labs/docs.getdbt.com/thoughts.md

 * Do we need more link-outs to guides?

 ## Analytics
 * Snowplow?
-Tracking BQ queries to see how many people are actually running the queries?
-We could maybe write code to try to identify test projects in the IDE?
+* Tracking BQ queries to see how many people are actually running the queries? 🙅‍ Not possible as we don't have access to the queries against our dataset.
+* We could maybe write code to try to identify test projects in the IDE?